Call our licensed insurance agents (TTY 711)

 When and How Do I Get My Medicare ID Card?

-You’ll automatically receive your Medicare ID card if you’re eligible and enrolled in Medicare, but the timing and process depend on how and when you sign up.
-If you are enrolled in Social Security then you will automatically get your Medicare ID card in the mail approximately three months prior to your 65th birthday.
-If you apply yourself, the Medicare ID card will be mailed to your home 2-3 weeks after enrollment.
+If you’re eligible and enrolled in Medicare, you’ll automatically receive your Medicare ID card, but the timing and process depend on how and when you sign up.
+If you are enrolled in Social Security, you will automatically get your Medicare ID card in the mail approximately three months before your 65th birthday.
+If you apply, the Medicare ID card will be mailed to your home 2-3 weeks after enrollment.

 Looking for a plan with prescription drug coverage?